venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/design-concepts.md

 ### Bulkhead

-Bulkehead for concurrency controller (limits concurrent handling) and circuit breaker to control constant overlaod.
+Bulkhead for concurrency controller (limits concurrent handling) and circuit breaker to control constant overlaod.

 Will protect from bursts & spikes.
 With bulkhead pattern, components of an application are isolated into pools so that if one fails, the others will continue to function.